ChrisHagan/metl2011/demo.md

 ---
 layout: public
 ---
-This section will walk you through the exercise of obtaining the Windows MeTL client.

-This set of instructions is for Windows only.
-Other operating systems are able to interact with the MeTL system through web interfaces, which will be covered in a different section.

-It will take you through the basics of starting a conversation, enabling your students to find it and reviewing the activities within it when you're done.
+This session will take you through the basics of loading a MeTL client, starting a conversation, enabling your students to find it and reviewing the activities within it when you're done.

 No actual students are required for this exercise, we'll provide some.
 We're sorry that they're a bit resistant to education, it was an off day when we programmed them.